Debt Structuring in Leveraged Buyouts

 The particular debt structure used in an LBO is determined by the market at the time of the deal.
-Prior to the 2008 financial crisis, banks might lend for up to eight years in three tranches, Term A, B & C, whereby the term A loan would amortize over six years, the term B loan would be a bullet repayment in year seven and term C a bullet payment in year eight.
-On top of this higher cost, subordinated debt would be common, such as “second Lien” (with lower ranking security), “mezzanine” debt and high yield bonds which might be available for up to ten years.
+Prior to the 2008 financial crisis, banks might lend for up to eight years in three tranches, Term A, B & C, whereby the term A loan would amortize over six years, and the term B loan would be a bullet repayment in year seven and term C a bullet payment in year eight.
+On top of this higher cost, subordinated debt would be common, such as “second Lien” (with lower-ranking security), “mezzanine” debt, and high yield bonds which might be available for up to ten years.
 The loan tenure reduced significantly following the financial crisis making big LBO deals less attractive due to the lower expected returns.
-Despite the differing market conditions, lenders would generally expect to be repaid within three to five years – when the PE exits the deal.
+Despite the different market conditions, lenders would generally expect to be repaid within three to five years – when the PE exits the deal.

 A relatively new loan structure is “Unitranche”, whereby the borrower (i.e. the PE firm) arranges to borrow through a single lender who could be a non-traditional lending entity, such as a debt fund.
 Behind this lender could be several other lenders with differing risk profiles and the loan is aggregated into one tranche.
 The borrower often has no visibility of how the individual aggregated loans are structured but this type of facility can be faster and more flexible than dealing directly with multiple lenders.